 The output file name can be changed with -O option

-The output if wget can be logged to a log file.
+The output of wget can be logged to a log file.
 This log file can be given with -o option.

-You can view this file from some other terminal.
+You can view this file from some editor tools or tail command from terminal.

 As stated above, one of the important features of wget is that it does not require user's presence.
 So, we want wget to work in background.
 This can be achieved by sending it to background after startup with -b option.